Pythagoreanism: Vegetarianism

-Some Medieval authors refer to a "Pythagorean diet", entailing the abstention from eating meat, beans or fish.
+Some medieval authors refer to a "Pythagorean diet", entailing the abstention from eating meat, beans or fish.
 Pythagoreans believed that a vegetarian diet fostered a healthy body and enhanced the search for Arete.
-The purpose of vegetarianism in Pythagoreanism was not self-denial; instead, it was regarded as conductive to the best in a human being.
+The purpose of vegetarianism in Pythagoreanism was not self-denial; instead, it was regarded as conducive to the best in a human being.
+The prohibition on beans may be related to older Athenian ideas associating beans with Hades, as in the cult of Cyamites.
 Pythagoreans advanced a grounded theory on the treatment of animals.
 They believed that any being that experienced pain or suffering should not have pain inflicted on it unnecessarily.
 Because it was not necessary to inflict pain on animals for humans to enjoy a healthy diet, they believed that animals should not be killed for the purpose of eating them.
 The Pythagoreans advanced the argument that unless an animal posed a threat to a human, it was not justifiable to kill an animal and that doing so would diminish the moral status of a human.
 By failing to show justice to the animal, humans diminish themselves.

 Pythagoreans believed that human beings were animals, but with an advanced intellect and therefore humans had to purify themselves through training.
 Through purification humans could join the psychic force that pervaded the cosmos.
 Pythagoreans reasoned that the logic of this argument could not be avoided by killing an animal painlessly.
 The Pythagoreans also thought that animals were sentient and minimally rational.
 The arguments advanced by Pythagoreans convinced numerous of their philosopher contemporaries to adopt a vegetarian diet.
 The Pythagorean sense of kinship with non-humans positioned them as a counterculture in the dominant meat-eating culture.
 The philosopher Empedocles is said to have refused the customary blood sacrifice by offering a substitute sacrifice after his victory in a horse race in Olympia.

-Late-Pythagorean philosophers were absorbed into the Platonic school of philosophy and in the 4th century AD the head of the Platonic Academy Polemon included vegetarianism in his concept of living according to nature.
+Late-Pythagorean philosophers were absorbed into the Platonic school of philosophy and in the 4th century BC the head of the Platonic Academy Polemon included vegetarianism in his concept of living according to nature.
 In the 1st century AD Ovid identified Pythagoras as the first opponent to meat-eating.
 But the fuller argument Pythagoreans advanced against the maltreatment of animals did not sustain.
 Pythagoreans had argued that certain types of food arouse the passions and hindered spiritual ascent.
 Thus Porphyry would rely on the teachings of the Pythagoreans when arguing that abstinence from eating meat for the purpose of spiritual purification should be practiced only by philosophers, whose aim was to reach a divine state.